-Since our world is so automated, you're probably not surprised to hear that your ability to repay virtually any loan boils down to a single number.
+Because our world is so computer-driven, it's probably not that surprising that your creditworthiness boils down to one number.

-Equifax, TransUnion, and Experian, the three major credit reporting agencies, each have their own proprietary formula for building your credit score.
-Fair Isaac and Cooriginally developed this score. .
+Experian, TransUnion, and Equifax, the three major credit agencies, each have a proprietary formula for building your credit score.
+The original FICO was developed by Fair Isaac and Company.

-While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, the differences aren't huge; they all use the following factors to calculate your credit score:
+Experian uses this model and calls its score FICO.
+Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
+While each of the models considers a range of data available in your credit report, the differences aren't huge; they all use the following in calculating your score:

-- Your Credit Card Balances - How many accounts?
+- Balances on your Credit Cards - How many accounts do you have?
 How much do you owe on your accounts?

-- Requests for Credit - How many times have you had your credit checked for a loan?
+- Inquiries on Your Credit - How many times have lenders pulled your credit report for the purpose of lending you money?

-Before you can improve your score, you must get your score and make sure that the credit reports from each credit reporting agency are correct.
-Fair Isaac, the company that invented the first FICO credit score, sells credit scores on its website: myFICO.com.
-For a reasonable fee, you can quickly get your FICO from all three reporting agencies, along with your credit report.
-They also provide helpful information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your score, you have to get your score and make sure that the credit reports from each agency are correct.
+Fair Isaac, the company that offered the first FICO score, offers scores on myFICO.com.
+It's inexpensive to quickly get your FICO from all three reporting agencies, along with your credit report.
+Also available are helpful information and online tools that help you analyze what actions might have the greatest impact on your FICO score.